MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-github-actions/includes/6-exercise-publish-module-registry.md

    :::code language="yaml" source="code/6-workflow.yml" range="30-40" :::

-   The steps check out the code from your repository and sign in to Azure.
+   The initial two steps in this definition are to check out the code from your repository and sign in to Azure.

-1. Below the code that you just added, add a step to read the version number from your module's _metadata.json_ file and set it as an environment variable.
+1. Below the code that you just added, add another step that reads the version number from your module's _metadata.json_ file and sets it as an environment variable.

    :::code language="yaml" source="code/6-workflow.yml" range="41-45" :::

-   The step runs a script that uses the jq command-line application to parse the JSON file.
+   The step runs a script that uses the `jq` command-line application to parse the JSON file.

-1. After the step that you created, add a step to publish the module to the registry.
+1. After the step that you created, add a final step to publish the module to the registry.

    :::code language="yaml" source="code/6-workflow.yml" range="46-52" :::

-   Notice that this step constructs the value of the `--target` argument dynamically.
+   This step constructs the value of the `--target` argument dynamically.
 It combines the value of the registry server, the module name, and the version number.

 1. Save your changes to the file.